leodeslf/leaf/src/content/docs/coding/js/index.md

 # JavaScript

-JavaScript is a **programming language**.
-It can also be called high level, single threaded, garbage collected, interpreted, JIT compiled, prototype based, multi-paradigm, dynamic programming language.
-But "programming language" is enough.

-## The Standard
+JavaScript is a **programming language**, in case you are a complicated person you can also call it by its "full name," which is high-level-single-threaded-garbage-collected-interpreted-just-in-time-compiled-prototype-based-multi-paradigm-dynamic-programming-language.

-The *European Computer Manufacturers Association*'s (currently ECMA International) *Technical Committee number 39* (TC39) is responsible for maintaining the *ECMAScript Language Specification* (ECMA-262) which defines the *ECMAScript Language* (ES or JavaScript).
-First introduced by Brendan Eich as Mocha, then LiveScript, and released in 1997 as JavaScript.
+It was introduced by Brendan Eich as Mocha, then renamed to LiveScript, and finally released in 1997 as JavaScript.
+The *European Computer Manufacturers Association*'s (ECMA International) *Technical Committee number 39* (TC39) is responsible for maintaining the *ECMAScript Language Specification* (ECMA-262) standard which defines the *ECMAScript Language* (ES or JavaScript).

-After its sixth version, the *ES6* (ES2015), it's been released one "small" update per year, changing the "tradition" of doing a huge one after several years.
+After the launch of the sixth version so called *ES6* (or ES2015), which introduced major features, it's been released a "small update" every year, instead of a big one after several years.

 Relevant standards:

 - ECMA-402: *ES internationalization API specification*.
 - ECMA-404: *JSON data interchange syntax*.
-- ECMA-414: *ES specification suit* (ES and its required/optional built-in libraries).
+- ECMA-414: *ES specification suit* (ES and its required and optional built-in libraries).
 - ECMA-419: *ES embedded systems API specification*.

 More at: